Successive Cancellation Ordered Search Decoding of Modified $\boldsymbol{G}_N$-Coset Codes: SC Ordered Search Decoding

-\mcc{Upon deciding on a flipping set $\mathcal{E}$ in the list $\mathcal{L}$, let index $j\in[N]$ be the deepest common node of the current most likely leaf and the branch node defined by $\mathcal{E}$ in the decoding tree (see the brown dot in Figure~\ref{fig:scos_tree}(a)).
-The decoder now flips the decision $v_j$ and \ac{SC} decoding continues.}

-The set $\mathcal{E}$ is popped from the list $\mathcal{L}$.
-The \acp{PM}~(\ref{eq:PM}) and scores~(\ref{eq:Score}) are calculated again for the flipped versions for decoding phases with $i>j$, $i\in\mathcal{A}$, and the list $\mathcal{L}$ is enhanced by new flipping sets progressively (similar to \cite{chandesris2018dynamic}).
-The branch node, including all of its child nodes, is discarded if at any decoding phase its \ac{PM} exceeds that of the current most likely leaf, i.e., $M(v^N)$.\footnote{This pruning method is similar to the adaptive skipping rule proposed in~\cite{wu2007soft} for ordered-statistics decoding~\cite{D74,fossorier}.} Such a branch cannot output the \ac{ML} decision, since for any valid path $v^i$ the \ac{PM}~(\ref{eq:PM}) is non-decreasing for the next stage, i.e., we have
+\edddd{Let $\mathcal{E}$ be the flipping set with the smallest score in the \edddd{heap} $\mathcal{L}$ and} let index $j\in[N]$ be the deepest common node of the current most-likely leaf and the branch node defined by $\mathcal{E}$ in the decoding tree (see the brown dot in Figure~\ref{fig:scos_tree}\ed{(d)}).
+The decoder now flips the decision $v_j$ and \ac{SC} decoding continues.
+The set $\mathcal{E}$ is popped from the \edddd{heap} $\mathcal{L}$.
+The \acp{PM}~(\ref{eq:PM}) and scores~(\ref{eq:Score}) are calculated again for the flipped versions for decoding phases with $i>j$, $i\in\mathcal{A}$, and the \edddd{heap} $\mathcal{L}$ is enhanced by new flipping sets progressively (similar to \cite{chandesris2018dynamic}).
+The branch node, including all of its child nodes, is discarded if at any decoding phase its \ac{PM} exceeds that of the current most-likely leaf, i.e., $M(v^N)$.\footnote{This pruning method is similar to the adaptive skipping rule proposed in~\cite{wu2007soft} for ordered-statistics decoding~\cite{D74,fossorier}.} Such a branch cannot output the \ac{ML} decision, since for any valid path $v^i$ the \ac{PM}~(\ref{eq:PM}) is non-decreasing for the next stage, i.e., we have

 For instance, suppose that $M(11)>M(0111)$ in Figure~\ref{fig:scos_tree}(g).
 Then any path $\tilde{v}^N$ with $\tilde{v}^2 = (1,1)$ cannot be the \ac{ML} decision; hence, it is pruned.
-If a leaf with lower \ac{PM} is found, then it replaces the current most likely leaf.
+If a leaf with lower \ac{PM} is found, then it replaces the current most-likely leaf.
 The procedure is repeated until one cannot find a more reliable path by flipping decisions, i.e., until $\mathcal{L}=\varnothing$.
 Hence, \ac{SCOS} decoding implements an \ac{ML} decoder.

-\mcc{Let $\lambda\left(y^N\right)$ be the \emph{number of node-visits} in the decoding tree by \ac{SCOS} decoding (see Figure~\ref{fig:scos_tree}) for channel output $y^N$.
-The computational complexity of \ac{SCOS} decoding can be limited by imposing a constraint on $\lambda\left(y^N\right)$, e.g., $\lambda\left(y^N\right)\leq \lambda_\text{max}$, at the expense of suboptimality}.
-To also limit the space complexity, one can \mcc{impose a} list size, e.g., we \mcc{relate the space complexity to the number of node-visits heuristically as}